Morse Micro: History

-By 2022, the company employed 150 people across Australia, the United States, China, India and the United Kingdom.
-The current focus of market expansion is Japan, through its Japanese investor MegaChips.
+By late 2023, the company employed 180 people across Australia, the United States, China, India, UK, Singapore and Taiwan.
+From this point the focus of market expansion became Japan, through its Japanese investor MegaChips.
+Security cameras became a key application, which was recognised with the global industry award, the IoT Product of the Year, in 2022 and 2023.
+The Australian Financial Review reported from 2024 that Morse Micro was ameliorating for geopolitical risk by maintaining two supply chains for chips and components, one from mainland China, the other Taiwan, with assembly and warehousing in Singapore.
+The Singapore facility began operations in August 2023, and had produced over 2 million chips by November of that year.

 Investors

 The Australian Government provided the founders with seed funding in 2017 as they believed Morse Micro has the "first WiFi HaLow silicon chip that securely connects smart devices over long distances."
 It is reported to be the best-funded Wi-Fi HaLow technology companies, with large investors from Japan, the United States and a spread of Australian retirement funds.
+By 15 February 2023, the company had an estimated value of US$700 million, just over A$1 billion.

 Series A investment, 2019

 In May 2019, Series A funding was provided in by a suite of investors.
-These included the Clean Energy Innovation Fund and CSIRO Innovation Fund, part of the Australian scientific research agency credited with inventing Wi-Fi in 1997.Investment also came from American entrepreneur Ray Stata of Analog Devices, Blackbird Ventures, Main Sequence Ventures, Right Click Capital, Kim Jackson and her husband Scott Farquhar through Skip Capital, Lucy and Malcolm Turnbull; and Uniseed, the venture fund of UniSuper.
-This tranche totalled AUD42 million.
+These included the Clean Energy Innovation Fund and CSIRO Innovation Fund, part of the Australian scientific research agency credited with inventing Wi-Fi in 1997.
+Investment also came from American entrepreneur Ray Stata of Analog Devices, Blackbird Ventures, Main Sequence Ventures, Right Click Capital, Kim Jackson and her husband Scott Farquhar through Skip Capital, Lucy and Malcolm Turnbull; and Uniseed, the venture fund of UniSuper.
+This tranche totalled A$42 million.

 Series B investment 2022

-By September 2022 the company had announced its Series B round of AUD140 million, later extended to AUD170 million, attracting intense investor interest.
+By September 2022 the company had announced its Series B round of A$140 million, later extended to A$170 million, attracting intense investor interest.
 The investment round was led by Japanese chip design and manufacturing giant MegaChips, with further investment from its incumbent investors, which is known to include several Australian superannuation groups, such as TelstraSuper, HESTA, Hostplus and NGS (managed by Blackbird Ventures) and UniSuper (managed by Uniseed).